 Thankfully it was however relatively quick and straightforward to put together once we had everything.
 So hopefully we can save you a lot of time and head scratching with the information in this homemade roof rack blog post.

-The material we used for the Sprinter roof rack rails that run along the length of the van and are fixed through the roof gutters down each side, is Unistrut.
+The material we used for the Sprinter roof rack is Unistrut.
+The rails run along the length of the van and are fixed through the roof gutters down each side.
 It’s basically a galvanized steel channel with slotted holes through the bottom for securing it in place.

 For our LWB Mercedes Sprinter roof rack we needed two 41x41x2.5mm lengths of 3000mm unistrut channel.